Article

 Factors to watch going forward

 Immediate economic concerns center on continued trade tensions and whether they can be resolved without a significant economic impact.
 “At the household level, the challenge created by tariffs is that they work as a tax on purchases,” says Bovino.
 “If the price of that cheap product you bought that was produced in China suddenly doubles, that creates a squeeze on household income.”
 This could also pressure U.S. corporations’ profit margins, particularly if trading partners put retaliatory tariffs in place.
-Even with the Trump administration’s tariff “pauses,” tariff levels remain much higher than in recent times.
-The economic fallout remains unclear.
+The full economic fallout remains unclear.

-Businesses have expressed more caution given uncertainties over trade policy directions, but most are working from a position of strength.
+Businesses have become more cautious due to uncertainties over trade policy directions, but most are working from a position of strength.
 “We’ll be watching the potential impact of artificial intelligence (AI), which could positively impact productivity for the U.S. and global economy,” says Bovino.

 The direction of the U.S. economy will likely continue to be an influential factor in the global economy’s fortunes.
 “If U.S. economic activity slows, the impact may reverberate worldwide and the global economy could face challenging times,” says Bovino.